2010 Yushu earthquake: Tribute and Day of Mourning

 On the evening of April 20, a national evening gala was hosted on China Central Television.
 The event, which drew many celebrities and a large viewership, raised some 2.2 billion yuan ($US 322 million), which exceeded the amount raised in a similar gala for the Sichuan earthquake.
 April 21 was declared a national day of mourning, reminiscent of a similar event in the 2008 Sichuan earthquake.
-At Zhongnanhai, General Secretary Hu Jintao led a minute of silence, alongside the entire Politburo Standing Committee of the Communist Party of China.
+At Zhongnanhai, General Secretary Hu Jintao led a minute of silence, alongside the entire Politburo Standing Committee of the Chinese Communist Party.
 Newspapers printed in black and white, and all major websites also changed their home page to black and white to reflect the grave mood.
-Qiang Wei, CPC Party chief of Qinghai, led a large ceremony in Xining; a minute of silence was observed across the entire province, when police sirens and horns sounded.
+Qiang Wei, CCP Party chief of Qinghai, led a large ceremony in Xining; a minute of silence was observed across the entire province, when police sirens and horns sounded.

 During the National Day of Mourning, all public entertainment activities were cancelled, and all state-run networks as well as some provincial networks redirected their regular programming to non-stop earthquake coverage.
 The National Mourning sparked public debate about civil rights on Chinese web forums.
 The programming particularly irritated football fans, who complained that UEFA Champions League coverage of the Barcelona vs. Inter Milan match was replaced by earthquake coverage, accusing the authorities of being overly concerned with appearances.

 City University of Hong Kong professor Zheng Yutou opined that the "Day of Mourning" reflected China's political values – that collective interests and values outweigh those of individuals.
 Zheng said that this was diametrically opposed to the emphasis on individualism in Western countries.
 Zheng believed that a top-down public directive for the country is a reflection that without democracy, a formal Day of Mourning is one of a few ways to show that the leadership is concerned about the welfare of the people.
 A South China Morning Post article said the event was an attempt to distract the public from other ongoing social problems.
 Yuan Weishi, retired professor at Sun Yat-sen University, disagreed with the assessment that the Day of Mourning should be seen as a political event.
 He said that the event is not at all surprising given the circumstances, and that there is no real threat to civil liberties.
 Yuan said that "politicizing the situation makes it needlessly tense".
 Duowei added that National Days of Mourning have been held in many countries for large natural disasters and emerging as the "international norm".